intel/FPGA-Devcloud/main/QuickStartGuides/OpenCL_Program_PAC_Quickstart/Arria 10/README.md

 Select option 1 or option 5 and connect to an Arria 10 ready compute node.

 Once on this node, run tools_setup.
 Select the Arria 10 Development Stack + OpenCL option.
+Select the appropriate version of tools.

 Make  working directory